 2. Is gorilla trekking in Uganda safe?

 There is no doubt that gorilla trekking in Uganda is safe.
-Uganda is a safe country for tourists and mountain gorilla trekking is a valuable source of income.
+Uganda is a very safe country for tourists and mountain gorilla trekking is a valuable source of income.
 There are high security levels on the border regions with Congo and Uganda military, police and armed rangers are there to maintain the tourists and the mountain gorillas’ safety.

 RELATED: the Ultimate Uganda Itinerary.